testing-library/angular-testing-library/README.md

 );
 ```

-The second parameter in `createComponent` is the `options` parameter, which looks like this:
+The second parameter in `render` is the `options` parameter, which looks like this:

 ```ts
 {